AdobeDocs/campaign-web.en/help/v8/audience/aep-audience.md

 >To use Adobe Experience Platform audiences in Campaign, you need to configure the integration with Adobe Sources and Destinations.
 Refer to [Campaign v8 (console) documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/connect/ac-aep.html){target="_blank"}.

-You can also:
+To select the audience of a delivery, you can also:

 * Build a new audience.
 [Learn more](segment-builder.md)
 * Load an audience from an external file.
 [Learn more](file-audience.md)
 * Use an existing Campaign audience.
 [Learn more](add-audience.md).

-To select an Adobe Experience Platform audience for your message, follow the steps below:
+To select an Adobe Experience Platform audience for your delivery, follow the steps below:

 1. From the **Audience** section of the delivery creation assistant, click the **[!UICONTROL Select audience]** button.